Johnnytash/PesaConnect/README.md

     - User Base Growth: Attract new users from both the crypto community and mobile money users.
     - Partnership Opportunities: Foster collaborations with mobile money service providers and crypto exchanges.

-Task:Develop a comprehensive business plan outlining revenue models, potential market segments, and strategies for user acquisition and retention.
+Task: Develop a comprehensive business plan outlining revenue models, potential market segments, and strategies for user acquisition and retention.

 ### Project Name ###

 PesaConnect

-Task:Create a strong brand identity for PesaConnect, including logo, tagline, and brand guidelines, to ensure consistent and effective marketing and communication.
+Task: Create a strong brand identity for PesaConnect, including logo, tagline, and brand guidelines, to ensure consistent and effective marketing and communication.

 ### Estimated Project Timeline ###